Master of science (2 year) Full time

-Programming, computer science and data mining will give you basic skills in Data Science.
-Linear algebra and statistics are offered as optional courses if you lack these subjects in your bachelor degree.
+This master’s degree will give you a thorough grounding in programming, computer science and data mining to ensure your basic skills in data science.
+Moreover, we offer optional courses in linear algebra and statistics if you lack these subjects in your bachelor's degree.

-You will complement this basis with two specialisation courses in one of the following areas:
+You will complement the basic components of your degree with two courses in one of the following specialized areas:

 - Geographical Modelling and Analysis